joshcwinton/termticker/README.md

 ## Quick Start
 - Clone this repo
-- Navigate to termticker/c++ and run make
+- Navigate to termticker/c++ and run make then ./main to run
 - Follow instructions in command line
+- Note: for date in daily queries you can write today instead of YYYY-MM-DD format

 ## Commit History
 - Initial commit: Allows user to input a date and symbol and get back current market data including open, daily high and low, last close and volume.